metw0/metw0/README.md

 ### 🚀 What I Do
 - **Working on:** Suck, DPI !
-- **Focus:** CLI tools, and API development.
+- **Focus:** CLI/TUI tools and API development
-- **Learning:** Methods of bypassing the DPI and their structure.
+- **Learning:** Methods of bypassing the DPI and their structure

 ---

 ### 📑 A Bit About Me
-- Making only Open Source projects.
+- Making only Open Source projects
-- Favorite movie is 'Oppenheimer' / Anime is JJBA 'Steel Ball Run'.
+- Favorite movie is 'Oppenheimer' / Anime is JJBA 'Steel Ball Run'
-- Also trying to explore Crypto world.
+- I also study DevOps tools
-- Have two Shih Tzu dogs.
+- Have two Shih Tzu dogs

 *Ďakujem za prečítanie!*